Jan 07, 2022 : Low Income Household Water Assistance Program (LIHWAP)

 - Public Water Systems (PWSIDs)

-Aqua Ohio provides services in the following counties: Franklin, Lawrence, Preble, Ashtabula, Lake, Geauga, Summit, Williams, Marion, Richland, Morrow, Pike, Seneca, Stark, Mahoning, and Trumbull.
+Aqua Ohio provides services in the following counties: Franklin, Lawrence, Preble, Ashtabula, Lake, Geauga, Summit, Williams, Marion, Richland, Morrow, Portage, Pike, Seneca, Stark, Carroll, Mahoning, Trumbull and Columbiana.

 Water Sources: Surface water (Evans, Pine, Hamilton, and McKelvey Lakes, as well as Lake Erie); rivers and streams; and groundwater.